po1sigala/live/01-Class-Content/18-NoSQL/01-Activities/18-Stu_Subdocuments/README.md

-# 📖 Implementing Subdocuments in a Mongoose Schema
+# 📖 Implement Subdocuments in a Mongoose Schema

 Work with a partner to implement the following user story: